azoth-lang/azoth.language.reference/src/documentation-comments.md

 * List items with "`+`"
 * Whitespace at the end of a line does not cause a hard line break

-Additionally, numbered lists will be supported, but there interpretation may be modified.
+Additionally, numbered lists will be supported, but their interpretation may be modified.

 ## Conventions

 Use top level Markdown headers in documentation comments (i.e. "`# Header`").
-These will be converted to the apropriate level of headers when documentation is generated.
+These will be converted to the appropriate level of headers when documentation is generated.

 Document conditions outside of the preconditions that will cause abandonment with: